Video game developer: First-party developers

 In the video game industry, a first-party developer is part of a company that manufactures a video game console and develops mainly for it.
 First-party developers may use the name of the company itself (such as Nintendo), have a specific division name (such as Sony's Polyphony Digital) or have been an independent studio before being acquired by the console manufacturer (such as Rare or Naughty Dog).
-Whether by purchasing an independent studio or by founding a new team, the acquisition of a first-party developer involves a huge financial investment on the part of the console manufacturer, which is wasted if the developer fails to produce a hit game on time.
+Whether by purchasing an independent studio or by founding a new team, the acquisition of a first-party developer involves a huge investment in development time and money on the part of the console manufacturer, which is wasted if the developer fails to produce a hit game on time.
 However, using first-party developers saves the cost of having to make royalty payments on a game's profits.
 Current examples of first-party studios include Nintendo EPD for Nintendo, PlayStation Studios for Sony, and Xbox Game Studios for Microsoft Gaming.